A printable version of the following questions is available for Download Here.

 The maximum number in a riding session is 12 students working with 2 instructors.
 The classroom has a maximum of 36 students working with 1 instructor.

+Passing nor getting a license is guaranteed.
 If you are not successful on the written knowledge test or riding skills test evaluation or both, you may attempt them at a later time.
 You are allowed 1 retest for each test (written & riding).
-Contact the MSP Program Coordinator at email@example.com or (858) 275-2741 to schedule a re-take of either the knowledge (written) test or the skills (riding) test evaluation.
-Please note that there may be fees associated with this.
+Contact the MSP Program Coordinator at firstname.lastname@example.org or (858) 275-2741 to schedule a re-take of either the knowledge (written) test or the skills (riding) test evaluation.
+Please note we offer free retest options as well as options with a fee associated with it.

-You will receive a skills test waiver (DL 389) within 10 days after successfully completing and passing the CMSP Motorcyclist Training Course.
-This waiver will allow graduates to go to the DMV and take only the written test for their motorcycle endorsement.
+Successful completion of the course may waive the riding skills test at the California DMV.
+Paperwork shall be received within 10 days after successfully completing and passing the CMSP Motorcyclist Training Course.
 Please be aware that tuition for the CMSP Motorcyclist Training Course does not include DMV fees associated with obtaining your motorcycle license.
 You are NOT licensed until you have gone to the DMV.
-DL389 waivers are printed at our office so same day pick up or emailing it is NOT AN OPTION.
+DL 389 waivers are printed at our office so same day pick up or emailing it is NOT AN OPTION.

 Your DL 389 is valid for a period of one year from the date on the bottom of the paper and we encourage you to complete the licensing process as soon as you can.
 If your DL 389 expires, you are required to re-enroll in the course as a new student and pay the full tuition again, no exceptions.